samB998/AI-Powered-SIEM-System-/README.md

 5. Triggers automated response playbooks based on the attack type and severity
 6. Generates a security dashboard showing the detections

-## Why Isolation Forest

-Most ML models need labeled data — someone has to tag thousands of examples as "attack" or "not attack" before the model can learn.
-In real security work you don't have that.
-New attacks appear constantly and you can't label what you haven't seen yet.

-Isolation Forest is unsupervised.
-It figures out what normal looks like on its own, then flags anything that's easy to separate from the rest.
-If a time window gets isolated in 2-3 random splits instead of the usual 12-15, it's probably an anomaly.

 ## Project Structure

 ```